-1. SAY SOMETHING LIKE: Please turn to Portfolio pages 5-6, Career Report.
+SAY SOMETHING LIKE: Please turn to Portfolio pages 5-6, Career Report.
 This is the form you'll use to record information about each career you investigate over the next three weeks.
-Last week we discussed the differences between a High Quality Career Report and one that needs improvement.
-What were some of the things we listed for a High Quality Career Report?
+Last week we discussed the differences between a high quality career report and one that needs improvement.
+What were some of the things we listed for a high quality career report?
 [Allow students to respond.
 If they are having trouble remembering, you can display the list you made last week.]

 As we dicussed last week, you'll be using RUReadyND.com for all your career research.
-Let's sign into RUReadyND.com and see where we'll find all the information we need.
+Let's sign in to RUReadyND.com, then see where we'll find all the information we need.

-- 2. [Model how to sign in using your laptop and LCD projector.
-Instruct students to turn to Student Handbook pages 11 & 12, RUReadyND.com Directions, (from Lesson 1).
-Remind them that all the directions for accessing each part of their career report can be found on this page.
-Give students a minute to scan over the page.] - 3.
-SAY SOMETHING LIKE: If I wanted to find information about a social worker on RUReadyND.com, where could I go to find this information?
-[Allow students to respond and then model how to click on the Career Planning tab.]
+- [Model how to sign in using your laptop and LCD projector.
+Instruct students to turn to Student Handbook pages 11-12, RUReadyND.com Directions, (from Lesson 1).
+Remind them that all the directions for accessing each part of their Career Report can be found on this page.
+Give students a minute to scan the page.] - 3.
+SAY SOMETHING LIKE: If I wanted to find information about a social worker in RUReadyND.com where could I go to find this information?
+[Allow students to respond, and then model how to click on the Career Planning tab.]

 Can anyone remember the two ways to find information about a specific career?
-[Model how to type in the career name in the Search box, click Go, and find the career from the list.
-Then show how to find a career name using the Alphabetical List in the Explore Careers section in Career Planning.
+[Model how to type in the career name, click Go, and find the career from the list.
+Then show how to find a career name using the Alphabetical List.
 Click on Social Worker to access the career profile.]

 4. SAY SOMETHING LIKE: Great, now we're at the career profile for social worker.
-These tabs along the left-hand side will take you to the different sections within the profile.
+These blue tabs along the left-hand side will take you to the different sections within the profile.
 To complete your career report, you'll just focus on five sections: What They Do, Is This for You?, Skills You Need, What to Learn and Money & Outlook.